reujab/linksys/readme.md

 Same as `router/GetIPv6Settings`, but with more information.

 #### `router/GetLANSettings`
-This actions returns LAN settings.
+This action returns LAN settings.

 #### `router/GetMACAddressCloneSettings`
 This action returns the MAC address clone settings.